Web Design Basics

 Who is Your Audience?

 What do you know about your expected (targeted) audience?
-What can you assume about their expectations and limitations?
+About their expectations and limitations?

-Whatever the audience, you'll want to ensure that the site degrades gracefully and that viewers using alternative operating systems and/or browsers (particularly older browsers) can still view your site.
+Whatever the audience, you'll want to ensure that the site degrades gracefully so viewers using legacy browsers can still view your site.

 Don't Make Your Site Visitors Work!

 Navigation should be intuitive and there should be alternatives to your main navigation.

-- A site map will help people to find what they are looking for if it isn't in the main menu.
+- A site map can help people to find what they are looking for (especially items not in the main navigation menu).